ThomasMBury/ewstools/paper/paper.md

 anticipating bifurcations [@clements2018indicators].

-The goal of `ewstools` is to provide an accessible toolbox for computing, analysing and visualising EWS in Python.
+`ewstools` provides an accessible toolbox for computing, analysing and visualising EWS in time seires data.

-`ewstools` is a Python package to compute, analyse and visualise early warning signals in time series data.
 The package provides:

-- Python API and a command-line interface for wide accessibility
-- Automatic dataset splitting and cross-validation
-- Five models from various back-ends in a unified interface that cover a broad range of common use cases
-- Solutions for very large datasets and heteroskedastic data
+- Time series detrending methods
+- A suite of standard statistical metrics that can provide an EWS (e.g. variance, autocorrelation, skew)
+- A suite of spectral EWS, which are based on the power spectrum [@bury2020detecting]
+- Methods to apply deep learning classifiers for EWS [@bury2021deep]
-- Integrated plotting and evaluation functions to quickly check the validity of the model fit and results
+- Integrated plotting and evaluation functions to quickly check the performance of EWS
 - Comprehensive and interactive tutorials

 Earlier versions of `ewstools` were used in the following publications: